Assets¶

 Assets support multiple IP addresses, each with its own network configuration:

-- Add IP Address: Click to add a new IP entry (button at top of list)
+- Click Add IP Address to add a new entry

 - Type: The purpose of the IP address (Host, IPMI, Management, iSCSI, or custom types from Settings)

-- Subnet: Network subnet from the configured list (per location)
+- Subnet: Network subnet from the configured list (filtered to the asset's location)

 - Network Zone: Automatically derived from the selected subnet (read-only)